What are the time limits for filing a complaint of employment discrimination?

 How long may a woman be off work for pregnancy?

 Under California law, an employer must provide up to four months disability leave for pregnant employees.
+“Four months” means the number of days the employee would normally work within four calendar months (one-third of a year equaling 17 1/3 weeks, If the leave is taken continuously.
 If more than four months of leave is provided for other types of temporary disabilities, the same leave must be made available to employees who are disabled due to pregnancy, childbirth, or a related medical condition.
 Pregnancy leave is required only when a woman is actually disabled.
 This includes time off needed for prenatal care, severe morning sickness, doctor-ordered bed rest, childbirth, recovery from childbirth, and related medical conditions.

 For what reasons may an employee take leave under the California Family Rights Act (CFRA)?